The Grand Seiko Style.

 A grammar of design, with three guiding principles

 There are three design principles that are fundamental to the Grand Seiko Style.
 The first one is: “The design is made of flat surfaces and two-dimensional curves, with focus placed firmly on the flat surfaces.
 As a general rule, no three-dimensional curves should be utilized.”
 Instead of using curving three-dimensional surfaces, the Grand Seiko Style is composed of extremely sharp and flat surfaces formed from sections of conical ones.
 The rich “sparkle of quality” comes from the contrasts between light and shadow that these strong surfaces create.
 The second principle is: “Everything on the case, dial and hands should have as many flat surface areas as possible.”
 In order to heighten the contrast between the elements and to increase the watch’s legibility, as many surface areas as possible are made flat and the lines on the case, dial and hands are multi-faceted.
 The third principle is: “All surfaces, as a general rule, should be mirror-polished and be as distortion-free as possible.”
 This mirror finish further increases the contrast between light and shadow, creating a brilliantly sparkling watch.
 The mirror finish is achieved by the Zaratsu polishing technique, in which the surfaces are polished until they are distortion-free and by making the edges where the flat surfaces meet the slanted planes stand out distinctively to create a sharp impression.
-Then, with a inward case side and bezel wall, beautiful shadows are cast to not only produce expressive sparkles, but also to make the watch look thinner on the wrist.
+Then, with an inward-slanted case side and bezel wall, beautiful shadows are cast to not only produce expressive sparkles, but also to make the watch look thinner on the wrist.
 The crown is half recessed into the case to give its side a less obtrusive look and to achieve a comfortable fit for all wrist sizes.

 The design should have flat surfaces and two-dimensional curves.
 Three-dimensional curves are generally not utilized.